tylertitsworth/5th-age-srd/Classes/Monk.md

 ##### Epic Feat

-One battle per day, your crit range expands by 2 (cumulative) each time you drop a non-mook enemy to 0 hp.
+One battle per full recovery, your crit range expands by 2 (cumulative) each time you drop a non-mook enemy to 0 hp.

 ---